I accidentally designed a car

 So here we are.

-Obligatory teaser-style shots first of course.
+Obligatory teaser shots first of course.

 For the outdoor shots, some good old-fashioned British weather seemed most appropriate.